Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 When the first beneficiary dies, the second beneficiary acquires the property.
 When the second beneficiary dies, the third beneficiary acquires the property.
 If the second beneficiary dies during the lifetime of the first one, the property reverts to the heirs of the first beneficiary upon his death.

-Even though the award was referred to as “inheritance,” it was only valid because he “gave” to the first one.
-Thus, when the second beneficiary died, he could not “give” anything to the third one, and the normal order of inheritance was restored.
+Even though the award was referred to as "inheritance," it was only valid because he "gave" to the first one.
+Thus, when the second beneficiary died, he could not "give" anything to the third one, and the regular order of inheritance was restored.

 Art: Sir Lawrence Alma-Tadema - A Family Group